SolangeP/SolangeP.github.io/_pages/about.md

 ## Education

-- **2019-2023**: Ph.D at CMAP, Ecole polytechnique and HeKA team, INRIA/INSERM
+- **2019-2023**: Ph.D. at CMAP, Ecole polytechnique and HeKA team, INRIA/INSERM
 - **2018-2019**: MSc. at ENS Paris-Saclay, M2 MVA
 - **2013-2018**: Engineering degree in applied mathematics at INSA Toulouse - Major in statistics and data science